bobbyearl/brackets-toggle-toolbar/README.md

 brackets-toggle-toolbar
 =======================

-Brackets extension for allowing the toolbar to be toggled independant of the sidebar.
+Brackets extension for allowing the toolbar to be toggled independent of the sidebar.